 Before we evaluate the Northern Lite 10-2 RR Dry Bath, we need to compare this model to the almost identical 10-2 RR wet bath.
 For starters, the tank sizes, battery capacities, and propane tank capacities are identical between the two campers.
 Both RR models have 36 gallons fresh, 40 gallons grey, 18 gallons black, two batteries, and two twenty-pound propane tanks.
 They also use the same molded fiberglass shells so their exterior dimensions are exactly the same.

 Obviously the main difference between these two models is the wet versus dry bath.
-This mainly effects two aspects of these models; the dry weight and center of gravity.
+This mainly affects two aspects of these models; the dry weight and center of gravity.
 Perhaps what’s most surprising is that the 10-2 RR Dry Bath only weighs 15 pounds more than the wet bath coming in having at a dry weight of 2,440 pounds.
 To put this weight in context, the 2012 Northern Lite 10-2 RR Dry Bath is the lightest weight dry bath truck camper currently on the market by no less than 350 hundred pounds.
 Wow.

 Compared to the 10-2 RR (wet bath) the center of gravity moves four inches to the rear on the 10-2 RR Dry Bath to 46 inches.
 Unless a truck and camper are improperly matched, the difference in center of gravity should be a non-issue.